jsx-tool/next-starter/README.md

-# Next.js with JSX Tool (Manual Installation - Recommended)
+# Next.js with JSX Tool Pre-Configured

 This is a starter project with JSX Tool and Next.js using the **manual installation**.
 This is the **recommended approach**.
 Acess the app with JSX Tool pre-installed and accessible at **localhost:3000**